Towards understanding CG and GMRES through examples: The GMRES Method

 \subsection{GMRES convergence for normal matrices}

 \phantom{}

-\emph{Setup:} We consider nonsymmetric matrices $A_N\in\R^{N\times N}$ with normally distributed random entries that are generated with {\tt randn} in MATLAB.
-We compute the eigenvalues of these matrices in MATLAB and form diagonal (and hence normal) matrices $D_N$ with these eigenvalues.
-We then apply GMRES with $x_0=0$ to linear algebraic systems with the three matrices $D_N/\sqrt{N}$, $I+D_N/\sqrt{N}$ and $2I+D_N/(2\sqrt{N})$.
-The right-hand sides of the linear algebraic systems are normalized random vectors, also generated with {\tt randn} in MATLAB.
+\emph{Setup:} We consider normal (in fact, diagonal) matrices with eigenvalues that are rather uniformly distributed in certain disks.
+In order to construct such matrices we start with real nonsymmetric $(N\times N)$-matrices with normally distributed random entries that are generated with {\tt randn} in MATLAB.
+We then compute the eigenvalues of these matrices in MATLAB and form diagonal (and hence normal) matrices $D_N$ with these eigenvalues scaled by $1/\sqrt{N}$.
+We apply MATLAB's {\tt gmres} function with $x_0=0$ to linear algebraic systems with the matrices

+The right-hand sides $b$ are normalized random vectors, also generated with {\tt randn} in MATLAB.
 We use $N=100$, and we repeat the computation 100 times.

-\emph{Observations:} The top left part of Figure~\ref{fig:GMRESrandn} shows the eigenvalues of the 100 matrices $D_N/\sqrt{N}$ and the boundary of the unit disk, the top right part of Figure~\ref{fig:GMRESrandn} shows the eigenvalues of the 100 matrices $I+D_N/\sqrt{N}$ and the boundary of the disk centered at $1$ and with radius~$1$, and the bottom left part of Figure~\ref{fig:GMRESrandn} shows the eigenvalues of the 100 matrices $2I+D_N/(2\sqrt{N})$ and the boundary of the disk centered at $2$ and with radius~$1/2$.

-We observe three distinctly different types of GMRES convergence behavior in the bottom right part of Figure~\ref{fig:GMRESrandn}: \begin{itemize} \item For the matrices $D_N/\sqrt{N}$ the GMRES method makes almost no progress until the very end of the iteration. \item For the matrices $I+D_N/\sqrt{N}$ the GMRES method initially converges slowly, followed by a phase of faster convergence.
-In this case the different convergence curves have the largest variations. \item For the matrices $2I+D_N/(2\sqrt{N})$ the GMRES method converges linearly and rather quickly throughout the iteration. \end{itemize}
+\emph{Observations:} The left part of Figure~\ref{fig:GMRESrandn} shows the eigenvalues of the 100 matrices $D_N$ and the boundary of the unit disk.
+The analogous illustrations for the other matrices look similar, with the centers of the disks moved to $c=1.2$ and $c=2$, and the radius $\rho=0.5$ in the last case.
+We observe three distinctly different types of GMRES convergence behavior in the right part of Figure~\ref{fig:GMRESrandn}: \begin{itemize} \item For the matrices $D_N$ the method makes almost no progress until the very end of the iteration. \item For the matrices $1.2 I+D_N$ the method converges faster than for the matrices $D_N$, the convergence accelerates in later iterations, and the convergence curves exhibit larger variations. \item For the matrices $2I+0.5 D_N$ the method converges linearly and very quickly. \end{itemize} The two dashed lines in the right part of Figure~\ref{fig:GMRESrandn} show the values $(\rho/|c|)^k$ from the upper bound \eqref{eqn:GMRES-disk} corresponding to the disks with center $c=1.2$ and radius $\rho=1$, and with center $c=2$ and radius $\rho=0.5$.
+In the first case the bound captures the rate of convergence in the initial iterations, and in the second case it perfectly matches the convergence curve.

-\emph{Explanation:} According to Girko's Circular Law, the eigenvalues of the matrices $A_N/\sqrt{N}$ become uniformly distributed in the unit disk for $N\rightarrow\infty$; see the Introduction of~\cite{Ede97} for a summary of results in this context.
-This explains the eigenvalue distributions that are shown in Figure~\ref{fig:GMRESrandn}.
+\emph{Explanation:} According to Girko's Circular Law, the eigenvalues of the matrices $D_N$ become uniformly distributed in the unit disk for $N\rightarrow\infty$; see the Introduction of~\cite{Ede97} for a summary of results in this context.
+This explains the eigenvalue distributions that are shown in the left part of Figure~\ref{fig:GMRESrandn}.